 If you do, you are probably wondering if you need another recipe.
 To be perfectly honest, I don’t know that anyone really needs another banana loaf recipe.
 However, I will share my secret to make a better than Starbucks banana bread recipe by doing just one thing

 How to make this Simple Banana Bread Recipe:

 The first thing we need to do is roast the bananas.
 It just so happens that I wrote an entire article on the merits of roasting bananas and why everyone should use roasted bananas for their baked goods.
 So go take a look at how it’s done and I’ll be right here waiting for you.

 Banana bread is considered to be a quick bread.
-By definition, a quick bread is one that comes together easily and does not require any yeast.
-Muffins, biscuits and scones are also classified as being quick breads.
+By definition, quick bread is one that comes together easily and does not require any yeast.
+Muffins, biscuits and scones are also classified as being quick bread.

 So, in order to make this banana quick bread, we need two bowls and a whisk.

-In a large bowl, combine the dry ingredients together to evenly distribute the baking powder and the baking soda.
+In a large bowl, combine the dry ingredients together to evenly distribute the baking powder and baking soda.
 You can either sift the ingredients together or use a whisk.